CBICA/NiChart_Project/README.rst

 The cloud and desktop applications are unified at the code level through the use of the Python library `Streamlit <https://streamlit.io>`_.
 Consequently, the user experience is nearly identical between the cloud and desktop applications.

+**TO BE RELEASED AFTER AAIC 2025:** Fully docker-based install.
+This option will let you run NiChart in very few steps.
+No Python install, no virtual environments.
+You just need to install `Docker <https://docs.docker.com/get-started/get-docker/>` on your machine.
+Check back soon on this page for details or email us for more information.

 Quick Links
 -----------